luismcastillo/SJSU-art75/tutorials/tuts/03f_WebPortfolio_Content/README.md

 ![HTML Images](images/HTML_images.png)

-# Embedding Videos and Sound
+# Embedding Videos
-You can embed your video and sound pieces directly from vimeo, youtube, and soundcloud.
+You can embed your video directly from vimeo or youtube using the HTML iframe tag.
 Here is a step by step guide:

 ### Video from Vimeo and YouTube
 ![Embed Media](images/Embed_1.png)